Cognitive Pilot to create a robotic tractor station in the Amur Region

 A pilot robotic tractor station (RTS) is being created in the Amur Region using autonomous tractors equipped with artificial intelligence technologies.
-An agreement on the project implementation has been signed by the Governor of the Amur Region, the Far East and Arctic Development Corporation, and the Tomsk-based company Cognitive Pilot.
+An agreement on the project implementation was signed by the Governor of the Amur Region, the Far East and Arctic Development Corporation, and the Tomsk-based company Cognitive Pilot.
 Investments in the project will amount to 1 billion rubles.

 Read more on the topic: